Trade Idea Wrap-up: USD/JPY - Stand aside

 Stop : -

-Despite falling to 115.20 earlier today, as the greenback has rebounded after holding above last week’s low at 115.07, retaining our view that further choppy trading within near term established 115.07-117.53 range would be seen and recovery to 116.50, then 116.70-75 cannot be ruled out, however, reckon upside would be limited to 117.00-10 and price should falter well below indicated upper range at 117.53, bring further consolidation later.
+As the greenback has risen again in NY morning, adding credence to our view further gyration above last week’s low at 115.07 would be seen and choppy trading within near term established 115.07-117.53 range would continue, whilst initial recovery to 116.90-00 cannot be ruled out, reckon upside would be limited to 117.20-25 and price should falter well below indicated upper range at 117.53, bring further consolidation later.

 About the Author